What does a livestock auctioneer do?

 Why Choose WCA

-At Western College of Auctioneering, our livestock auctioneering course is taught by world champion auctioneers and industry leaders who know and understand the industry, inside and out.
-Upon completion of our course, you will have a full understanding of how to conduct, manage and sell all niches of livestock at auction including purebred, sale barn, horse, sheep, hog, small animal, and cattle auctions.
+At Western College of Auctioneering, our livestock auctioneering sessions are taught by world champion auctioneers and industry leaders who know and understand the industry, inside and out.
+Upon completion of our courses, you will have a full understanding of how to conduct, manage and sell all niches of livestock at auction including purebred, sale barn, horse, sheep, hog, small animal, and cattle auctions.